by Deb Coman| Featured Contributor

 Whether you slow down, speed up, or keep your usual pace, make a little time to step in the grass, feel the ground beneath your feet, and sunshine on your face.
 Consider working outdoors even just for part of your day.
 Move your desk closer to a window view.
 Listen to more music.
 Take short walks around the block.
 Step into whatever the season means to you and the parts you enjoy.
 Work is work but that doesn’t mean it can’t be fun.

 We always get to decide what this time of year will be like and summer doesn’t have to mean slow and it certainly doesn’t have to mean STOP.

 What does summer mean to you?

-Deb Coman is a Content Strategist, Copywriter, Speaker, Author and founder of DebComan.com.
-Fueled by coffee and stove-topped popcorn, she loves crafting content strategy and messaging that matters, connects, and enrolls your best paying customers.
+Deb Coman is a Content Conversion Strategist, Copywriter, Speaker, Author and founder of DebComan.com.
+Fueled by coffee and stovetop popcorn, she’s happiest when crafting content strategy and messaging that matters, connects, and enrolls your best paying customers.